Marriage goals are unlike any other kind of goals that most of us make.

 Step 2: Ask Questions, Be Curious, Build Love Maps

-Creating marriage goals should be fun, exciting, and an opportunity to explore.
+Creating goals for a marriage should be fun, exciting, and an opportunity to explore.

 One of the keys to a successful marriage is creating ‘Love Maps.’
 If you're curious, a love map is created by asking questions and inquiring about your partner.
 The stronger your insights and knowledge are about your partner, the better you can navigate problem resolution and anything else.